AztecProtocol/aztec-packages/docs/docs/concepts/foundation/accounts/authwit.md

 This can be read as "defi is allowed to call token transfer function with the arguments (alice_account, defi, 1000)".

 With this out of the way, let's look at how this would work in the graph below.

-Note in particular that the request for a witness is done by the token contract, and the user will have to provide it to the contract before it can continue execution.
 The exact contents of the witness will differ between implementations as mentioned before, but for the sake of simplicity you can think of it as a signature, which the account contract can then use to validate if it really should allow the action.

-Since the request is made all the way into the contract where it is to be used, we don't need to pass it along as an extra input to the functions before it which gives us a cleaner interface.

 ```mermaid
 sequenceDiagram